Zwei: The Arges Adventure similar games & best alternatives

 Game with the same Competition vibe

--4"No evidence of competitive elements or player comparison; focus is on individual progression."
+-4"No evidence of competitive elements; focus is on solo experience and personal reactions."

 "No evidence of competitive elements; focus is on solo play and personal progression without comparison to others."